Charleston Budget Hotels: Cheap Hotels in Charleston SC That Don’t Feel Cheap

 October 21, 2018

-Just as you head to Charleston to enjoy the pastel-colored mansions and waterfront views, you might take a trip to Savannah to enjoy the large estates and charming city squares.
+Just as you head to Charleston to enjoy the pastel-colored mansions and waterfront views, you might take a drive to Savannah to enjoy the large estates and charming city squares.
 Charleston’s sister city might share a small amount of history with its younger sibling, but the differences are substantial enough to make the trip out…

 October 13, 2018